GenXProject/GenX.jl/docs/src/Tutorials/Tutorial_3_K-means_time_domain_reduction.md

 [Interactive Notebook of the tutorial](https://github.com/GenXProject/GenX-Tutorials/blob/main/Tutorials/Tutorial_3_K-means_Time_Domain_Reduction.ipynb)

 A good tool to reduce computation time of GenX is to use [Time-domain reduction](@ref).
-Time Domain Reduction is a method that selects a smaller set of time steps from the data in a way that reduces computation time while still capturing the main information of the model.
+Time-domain Reduction is a method that selects a smaller set of time steps from the data in a way that reduces computation time while still capturing the main information of the model.
 In this tutorial, we go over how TDR works in GenX and how it uses K-means clustering to choose the optimal time steps.
 For more information on TDR in capacity expansion models, see [Mallapragada et al](https://www.sciencedirect.com/science/article/pii/S0360544218315238).

 ### Table of Contents
 * [Time Domain Reduction](#TDR)